Top Jobs That Do not Require a Work Permit in Canada

 Clergy and Religious Workers

-Clergy and religious workers providing spiritual guidance or leading religious services are exempt from work permit requirements.
+Clergy and religious workers provide spiritual guidance and lead religious services, playing a pivotal role in community building, and are thus exempt from securing a work permit.

 Canadian Companies Offering Work Permits